-Data download files shall be named in the following format: xxxxxxxy.w1.DAT, where xxxxxxx is the seven digit station number, y is the DCP number (usually 1), w1 is the product code for 6-minute data, and DAT is the extension (Use T = 2, 3...if more than one file is from the same station and DCP).
-This is the format needed when the data loaded into DMS.
+Data download files shall be named in the following format: xxxxxxy.w1.DAT, where xxxxxxx is the seven digit station number, y is the DCP number (usually 1), w1 is the product code for 6-minute data, and DAT is the extension (Use T = 2, 3...if more than one file is from the same station and DCP).
+This is the format needed when the data are loaded into DMS.
 Each water level data file (XXX.BWL or XXX.ACO) shall have only 3 months of data.
-If the water level station was operational for more than three months, please submit multiple xxxxxxxxy.DAT files, each file with only three months of data.
+If the water level station was operational for more than three months, please submit multiple xxxxxxxy.DAT files, each file with only three months of data.
 Additionally, to expedite the provision of interim deliverables for long-term surveys, interim station packages (including leveling and water level data) may be submitted at 3-month intervals.

 Multiple DCPs may have been used to collect 6-minute water level data for a particular site, and backup or redundant DCP data may be used to fill the gap in the primary DCP data, but, water level data shall be submitted for a single DCP (numbered as 1).
 All the water level data shall be on station datum.
-Each input record (including the final record) ends with a carriage return and excludes any extraneous characters such as trailing blank spaces for all types of water level data (6-minute water level data, hourly height, high/low, monthly means, and station datum).
+Each input record (including the final record) ends with a carriage return and excludes any extraneous characters such as trailing blank spaces for 6-minute water level data.